Kayli/logspub/dev-distributed-k8s.md

   - custom form of controllers
   - it takes human operational knowledge and encodes it into software that is more easily packaged and shared with consumers
   - watches over your k8 environment and uses its current state to make decisions in milliseconds
+  - written mostly in go, but can be any language

 - operator framework https://operatorframework.io
   - set of developer tools and k8s components, that aid in operator development and central